Corned Beef Pot au Feu

 Skim any fat from the broth and reserve it in a small bowl.
 Brush the cabbage slices on both sides with the reserved fat you skimmed from the broth, and lay them on the roasting pan, leaving room for the brisket, then place the pan in the oven.

 Remove the brisket, rinse it briefly, and pat it dry.
-If you'd like to use the onion, remove them and set aside and see the notes below.
-Strain the broth, discarding the bay leaves and bones, clean the pot, then return the strained broth along with the potatoes and bring to a bare simmer.
+If you'd like to use the onion pieces, set them aside and see the notes below.
+Strain the broth, discarding the bay leaves and bones, clean the pot, then return the strained broth to the pot along with the potatoes and bring to a bare simmer.

-If there is any fat on the brisket place that side face up, then cover with mustard and crust with the reserved spices.
+If there is any fat on the brisket place that side face up, then cover with a thin layer of mustard and crust with the reserved spices.

-After about ten minutes flip the cabbage wedges, add the brisket to the sheet pan, and add the carrots to the simmering broth.
+After about ten minutes of cook time flip the cabbage wedges, add the brisket to the sheet pan, and add the carrots to the simmering broth.

 Once another ten minutes has passed, carefully transfer the cabbage wedges to the broth, then cover the pot, lowering the heat if necessary to maintain a simmer.
 Check the brisket, it will likely need another five minutes or so to form a nice crust.

 Once the brisket is done, remove it to a cutting board and let it rest for about 15 minutes.
 Check the vegetables to see if they are all as tender as you like.
 I prefer the cabbage tender-firm, but you may prefer it softer.
 Up to you!
 Using a waxy potato means that they should hold their shape even with an extended cooking time.

 Gently remove the vegetables to a platter, or a few platters.
 Slice the brisket against the grain into 1/4" thick slices, then either lay them on the platter or serve them from the cutting board.